 Discuss your surgery fully with your surgical team so that you know exactly what is going to be removed and how it may affect you afterwards.
-Depending on where you're having surgery you might have short-term, long-term or permanent changes.
+You may have short-term, long-term or permanent changes.
 For example:

-- Changes to how you look
+- · Changes to how you look

-- Changes to how you eat
+- · Changes to how you eat

 - Changes to how you speak

 Talk to your consultant about any possible changes after surgery.
-There's more about coping with these changes on page 81.
+There's more about coping with these changes on page 91.